Trainable Dynamic Mask Sparse Attention: Method

+The second core component of DMA is the position-aware sparse weight computation.
+As outlined in Algorithm~\ref{alg:fdma_fwd}, this component leverages the previously generated dynamic mask to sparsify the computation of scaled dot-product attention weights, effectively reducing the per-step complexity from $O(n d_h)$ to $O(w d_h)$.

-The entire computation flow is shown in Equation~\ref{eq:attention_output}.
-For each attention head $n_h$, we compute the scaled dot product $\frac{q_{t} k^{\top}}{\sqrt{d_{h}}}$ between the query and key, and then perform an element-wise $\circ$ operation with the combined mask $m_t$ constructed earlier.
-The scaling factor $\sqrt{d_h}$ is crucial here as it prevents the magnitude of the dot product from becoming too large, avoiding pushing the softmax function into a gradient-saturated region.
-After applying the mask, the softmax function normalizes the result, generating the attention weights $a_{n_h,j}$.
-Notably, when the mask value $m_{n_h,j} = -\infty$, the corresponding attention weight $a_{n_h,j} \approx 0$, so we effectively skip the masked positions and fill that position with $0$, allowing the model to focus only on the relevant context that is not masked.
-The attention weights for each head are then multiplied by the value vectors and summed to produce context vectors $o_{t} \in \mathbb{R}^{n_h \times d_h}$, where each row captures different contextual patterns and dependencies.
-The multi-head mechanism, combined with dynamic attention masks, enables the model to focus on multiple patterns in the sequence simultaneously.
-These context vectors are concatenated and projected back to the model dimension through an output projection matrix $W^{OD} \in \mathbb{R}^{n_h \times d_h \times d_{model}}$, resulting in the final attention output $h'_t \in \mathbb{R}^{d_{model}}$.
-This output integrates information from all attention heads, forming a rich contextual representation that effectively captures different distance dependencies in the sequence history while maintaining computational efficiency.
+For the query at step $t$, $q_t \in \mathbb{R}^{n_h \times d_h}$, and the complete key-value pairs, $K, V \in \mathbb{R}^{n_h \times n \times d_h}$, the entire computation flow is detailed in Equation~\eqref{eq:attention_output}.
+Initially, for each attention head $n_h$, the scaled dot-product between the query and keys, $q_{t} K^{\top}$, is computed and then element-wise multiplied by the previously constructed dynamic mask $m_t$.
+The scaling factor $\sqrt{d_h}$ is crucial here as it prevents the dot products from becoming excessively large, which could push the softmax function into a saturated region with minimal gradients.
+After applying the mask, the softmax function normalizes the results to produce attention weights $p_{n_h,j}$.
+Notably, when a mask value $m_{n_h,j} = -\infty$, the corresponding attention weight $p_{n_h,j} \approx 0$, effectively skipping computations for masked positions and filling them with zeros.
+This ensures that the model focuses solely on relevant unmasked contexts.
+The attention weights for each head are then multiplied by the value vectors and summed to produce the final context vector $o_{t} \in \mathbb{R}^{n_h \times d_h}$, where each row captures different contextual patterns and dependencies.
+The multi-head mechanism, combined with dynamic masking, allows the model to attend to various patterns in parallel across the sequence.
+This output integrates information from all attention heads, forming a rich hierarchical context representation that effectively captures dependencies at varying distances within the sequence history.
+It is important to note that this method can approximate full attention when $n_h \times w \leq n$, while maintaining computational efficiency.